 The Benefits of Senior Downsizing

 Although downsizing is sometimes tinged with sadness, there is also a host of benefits that come along with getting out from under a lifetime’s worth of accumulated belongings.
 This is especially true for older adults who might no longer have the desire or the ability to manage their possessions as they once did.

 Here are some of the benefits older adults experience through downsizing their home:

 - Reduced costs and stress – when moving to a smaller home or an apartment, monthly expenses such as a mortgage/rent, utilities, insurance, and more are reduced or eliminated, as well as the stress associated with them.

 - Increased leisure time – yard work, seasonal chores, home maintenance, and the honey-to-do list is a thing of the past.

 - Greater flexibility – enjoy the ability to take a vacation or visit friends and family members without worrying about someone to watch the house or pick up the mail.

 - See your possessions bring joy – you may have classic antiques or other items your family has long admired.
 Now you get to watch your possessions make them happy.

 There are many reasons for downsizing.
 Some people downsize their possessions to live a clutter-free life, while other people downsize their home to eliminate unnecessary stress and responsibility.
-Curious as to whether downsizing is right for you?
-Read our financial planning advice for seniors, as understanding your finances and your long term economic goals will help you determine the best course of action.

 Four Tips to Effective Senior Downsizing